HOW CHANGE HAPPENS

 Some changes take hold, while others don’t.
 What drives today’s successful social and environmental change campaigns?
 Why do some movements soar while others stagnate?
 How Change Happens explores the leadership approaches, campaign strategies, and ground-level tactics used in a range of modern change campaigns.
 By examining movements from the 1980s that have succeeded in spectacular fashion—from tobacco control and gun rights expansion, to LGBT marriage equality and acid rain reduction among others—author Leslie Crutchfield demonstrates why and how these movements reached their goals.
 The book also explores why other recent campaigns haven’t made as much headway, like Occupy Wall Street, carbon emissions control, and gun violence prevention.
 And she delves into the implications for newly emerging movements, like #MeToo/Time’s Up, Black Lives Matter, the Fight for $15 minimum wage campaign and more.

-Written by Leslie Crutchfield—an authority on social innovation—with the help of a team from Georgetown University’s Global Social Enterprise Initiative at the McDonough School of Business, the book draws on the histories of many modern movements and includes interviews with campaign leaders, members, and supporters — as well as opponents.
+Written by Leslie Crutchfield—an authority on social innovation—with the help of a team from Georgetown University’s Business for Impact at the McDonough School of Business, the book draws on the histories of many modern movements and includes interviews with campaign leaders, members, and supporters — as well as opponents.
 Crutchfield examines the unique contexts that underpin each cause and takes into account all the relevant factors that contribute to the success or failure of a movement.

 It turns out that winning movements and also-rans alike started out with a mixed bag of advantages, disadvantages, as well as neutral factors.
 It’s what they did with it that matters.
 The success of winning movements hinged on the strategic choices leaders made, and how they got their movement’s many moving parts to align in order to advance a common cause – despite odds set heavily against them.
 In short, winning movements made their destinies come true, rather than being destined to succeed.